This post will be updated throughout the ongoing coronavirus pandemic.

 It is also unlikely to buy government debt directly from the government as opposed to buying in the secondary market—a process known as monetizing the debt—as the Bank of England has agreed to do, temporarily.

-Still, as Ben Bernanke and Janet Yellen, both former Fed chairs and now our colleagues at the Hutchins Center, outlined recently in the Financial Times, there is more that the Fed could do.
+Still, as Ben Bernanke and Janet Yellen, both former Fed chairs and then our colleagues at the Hutchins Center, outlined in the Financial Times, there is more that the Fed could do.
+(Yellen has since left Hutchins Center to serve as Treasury Secretary.)

 Here are some steps the Fed could take: